Ali-Shokrollahi/Ali-Shokrollahi/README.md

 - 👋 Hi, I’m @Ali-Shokrollahi
-- 👀 I’m interested in python programming
+- 👀 I’m interested in software engineering
-- 🌱 I’m currently learning Django rest framework
+- 🌱 I’m currently looking for job as python backend developer
 - 💞️ I’m looking to collaborate on anything educational
 - 📫 How to reach me ali.shokrollahi.pro@gmail.com